 It’s possible to get to some of the remote islands by using the inter-island shipping services, but unless you’ve got some good books and no schedule, it’s probably not a good idea.
 The ships are erratic, and it may be weeks before they return to a particular island: you could be stranded for quite some time!

 The Cook Islands are a popular yachting destination, so if you feel like an adventure on the high seas you could hang around the harbor in Avarua: someone might let you work your passage around the islands.

 Rarotonga has beautiful beaches galore.
 One of the most popular is Muri Beach, about 23km from Avarua.
-It is a three-kilometer stretch of white sand which gently slopes into a safe, shallow lagoon containing four tiny islets, or motu.
-Muri Lagoon is the most popular place on the island for watersports and you can rent windsurfers, canoes, dinghies and snorkelling gear here.
+It is a three-kilometer stretch of white sand that gently slopes into a safe, shallow lagoon containing four tiny islets, or motu.
+Muri Lagoon is the most popular place on the island for water sports and you can rent windsurfers, canoes, dinghies and snorkeling gear here.

 Beside the big roundabout in the center of town stands the famous Seven-in-One Coconut Tree.
 This group of trees is supposedly all one tree, grown from an amazing seven-sprouted coconut, brought all the way from the island of Takutea.

 The National Culture Centre houses the National Museum, which has a small collection of South Pacific and Cook Islands artifacts.
 Admission is free, but donations are appreciated.

 A five-minute stroll out of town towards the charming Avatiu harbor brings you to the Punanga Nui outdoor market.
 It’s open all week, but Saturday mornings are the busiest.
 The locals come here to sell produce and handicrafts, and there are several takeaway food stalls if you’re feeling hungry.